telecomsxchange/Wordpress-plugin/README.md

 - Send calls to any existing or future carrier by simply changing carrier id
 - Same Wholesale Rates as usual
 - 100% FREE plugin

+This plugin was built on top of the TelecomsXChange TCXC-PHP API (https://github.com/telecomsxchange/tcxc-php)